 The Cliff Morgan Rating service selects Texas as National Champions

 There is nothing normal about football in Austin Texas in 1918.
 The influenza pandemic of 1918-1919 was one of the deadliest natural disasters in history, causing the death of 50 to 100 million people worldwide.
 Austin is not immune and the city faces many challenges.
 Football this year is not at the top of the list of priorities to attend. .
-The Austin death toll is significant and even takes the life of a starter on the Longhorn football team.
-At this writing I don’t know it is, but I will continue to search for the players name.
+The Austin death toll is significant and even takes the life of Joe Spence a starting guard on the Longhorn football team.

 SMU joins the SWC

 No All-SWC team was chosen in in 1918.